An Antivirus searches for known malware and attempts to remove it.

 - A password that you are comfortable with typing over and over.

 - A password that is between 10-14 characters long.

-- A password that resembles a short phrase that has meaning only to you.
+- A password that resembles a series of words that has meaning only to you.

 - A password that has a limited number of special characters.

 - special characters such as: $, #, *, or !.

 - Having too many special characters makes the password difficult to type over and over.